gotreasa/sw_craftsmanship_jumpstart_python/{{cookiecutter. directory_name}}/docs/NOTES.md

-# Pomodoro Technique - Notes from the journey 🍅 by 🍅
+# Pomodoro Technique - 📝 Notes from the journey 🍅 by 🍅

-...
+## 🏷️ Labels

+- ✅ done
+- 🚧 WIP
+- ❌ ERROR
+- ⚠ TODO

+## 🍅 Pomodoro 1